.

 CLIMATE/WEATHER

 Volunteers will be on the research vessels at sea or on the land station for three to eight hours per day.
 Bring warm and protective hats and clothing, along with sunglasses.
-To avoid dehydration, volunteers will bring two water bottles each day, and extra water will be available.
+To avoid dehydration, volunteers will bring two water bottles daily, and extra water will be available.

 WORKING ON A BOAT